aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 ### SME Training

-The following command exports the <i>TRAIN</i> table in the <i>CREDIT</i> schema using the credentials stored in your previously created connection to your personal S3 bucket,  into a given directory, and enables <i>SageMaker Autopilot</i> to start a job.
+The following command exports the _TRAIN_ table in the _CREDIT_ schema using the credentials stored in your previously created connection to your personal S3 bucket,  into a given directory, and enables _SageMaker Autopilot_ to start a job.
 Please note that the job name must be unique to the corresponding account, and it is case-insensitive.
 In addition, the maximum number of candidate models is in our case limited to 2 models by an optional parameter called max_candidates.
 On the other side, the other optional parameters that are not set in this sample SQL command such as problem_type, objective ... etc. will be inferenced by Autopilot.
 For more information please check the User Guide at

 [SageMaker Autopilot Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-automate-model-development.html)

-Execute the SQL command with <i>DBVisualizer</i>
- or the SQL client of your choice:
+Execute the SQL command with _DBVisualizer_ or the SQL client of your choice:

 	EXECUTE SCRIPT CREDIT."SME_TRAIN_WITH_SAGEMAKER_AUTOPILOT"(